 Richard De Peyer, Bucks County Museum Trust (Steering Group)

 Richard is the Director of the new Bucks County Museum Trust and has previously run the County Museum in Dorchester, Dorset and the Macclesfield Museums Trust.
 His interest in tourism development is long standing, he organised a successful Joy Division Festival at Macclesfield in his final year there.
 He was actively involved in the Chester and Cheshire Destination Management Organisation and in the establishment of an annual Textile Festival collaboration in East Cheshire, N Staffs and Derbyshire.

 I discovered the Chilterns back in 1999 when my husband David and I launched our first pub in Frithsden near Berkhamsted.
 The Alford Arms was shortly followed by The Royal Oak in Bovingdon Green, just outside Marlow, so my regular commute between our two award-winning pubs, takes in a huge chunk of this lovely area.
 Having previously worked in developing new sites for pubs nationally and heading up food development for a well known brand, it is a joy to spend time in this beautiful part of the world and also why I am so happy to get involved with CTN in the hope of spreading the word far and wide.

-The CTN is looking for a volunteer to assist with a number of tasks.
-Volunteers can either work from home and/or from the Chilterns Conservation Board’s office in Chinnor (Annette Venters is based here and would provide input).
+We have worked with some amazing volunteers these past few years, who bring with them so much enthusiasm and insight from their own tourism backgrounds, who have either worked from home and/or from the office in Chinnor.
 The range of tasks is shown below, from administration to more challenging tasks with a chance to be creative.
 Even if you can only offer a couple of hours a week we would be interested to hear from you.